 Description: Known to local natives as Chibacoweda, meaning little place separated by a passage, Prudence Island lies just over a mile offshore in the upper reaches of Narragansett Bay.
 Roger Williams and Governor John Winthrop purchased Prudence Island from Sachem Canonicut for twenty fathom of wampum (a fathom is six feet) and two coats in 1637.
-Williams soon thereafter purchased two smaller islands nearby and continuing a list of virtues named them Hope and Patience.
+Williams soon thereafter purchased two smaller islands nearby, and continuing a list of virtues, he named them Hope and Patience.
 Life must not have been exactly perfect, for a tiny island off Hope Island is named Despair.

 Throughout Rhode Island, about 400 people were killed by the hurricane, including the keeper at the cast-iron Whale Rock Lighthouse at the entrance to Narragansett Bay, which was completely washed away.

 The keeper’s dwelling was not rebuilt after the hurricane.
 Rather, the light was electrified the following year, and the revolving lens was replaced by a fixed, fourth-order lens, further simplifying the task of caring for the light.
 A few island residents looked after the light until it was automated in 1961.
 At that time, a diaphragm horn was mounted on the lantern room’s deck to replace the station’s fog bell.